 - Cilantro: Ready to serve but think this soup looks a little boring?
 If you want amazing tasting food but also want it to look spectacular, some finely chopped cilantro is the perfect choice.
 You can mix the cilantro into the full batch of soup if you’re a huge cilantro-lover like I am!

-How to Make Spicy Pumpkin Soup: Recipe Instructions and Video Tutorial
+How to Make Spicy Pumpkin Soup

 Step 1: Add Ingredients to Slow Cooker or Pot